Director of the Writing Center and Associate Professor of Law

 She has served as a contributing author and editor of treatises on State Constitutional Law, Criminal Law Advocacy, Texas Torts and Remedies, Texas Litigation Guide, Illinois Tort Law, Illinois Civil Trial Guide, and Business Insurance Law, among other areas.
 She has also lectured on a variety of topics related to writing, public interest, and other areas of law.
 While a law student, she was a Public Interest Law Scholar and Managing Editor of the Law Review.

 Professor D'Italia's training, experience, and accolades in writing are not limited to the law.
 She recently earned a Masters in Professional Writing with an emphasis in fiction from the University of Southern California, graduating with honors and winning the Edward W. Moses Award in Fiction.
-Her stories and plays have been published in national journals, including Red Rock Review, Arcadia and South Loop Review, and a number of her short plays have been produced, most recently in New York at The Producers' Club Theater.
+Her stories and plays have been published in national journals, including Gold Man Review, Meat for Tea, Red Rock Review, Arcadia and South Loop Review, and a number of her short plays have been produced, most recently in New York at The Producers' Club Theater.

 Books and Chapters

 Taxation of Tort Damages in TEXAS TORTS AND REMEDIES (Matthew Bender & Co., 2000)

 SMALL BUSINESS BANKING STUDY (Consumer Bankers Association, 1991)